Start your learning to manage Accounts, Billings and Subscriptions!

 - Previously, these customers were billed on the same day each month - even if their subscription renewed days or weeks earlier.
 These different dates led to a lot of confusion, especially around cancellation and when customers would get their final charge.

 - Before this change occurred, Microsoft systems waited to bill customers days or weeks after their subscription renewed each month.
 Now, the billing and renewal date are the same.
-Once Microsoft makes these changes to our Office 365 subscriptions, existing Office 365 customers could see a one-time sooner-than-expected charge for their next renewal.
+This is a one-time event.
+Once Microsoft makes these changes to our Office 365/Xbox subscriptions, existing Office 365 customers could see a one-time sooner-than-expected charge for their next renewal.
 Going forward, these customers will also only be billed on the renewal date each month.

 After giving this explanation of the change, you can tell Sandip that the reason behind it is to make it easier for customers to understand monthly billing charges for Microsoft products and services.